 Many start-ups are as a sole trader because this is the simplest, most flexible, business structure.
-Running your business as a sole trader can result in paying more tax compared to trading as a limited company, but the position is not as straightforward as it was a few years ago.
-This is because the recent reduction to the dividend allowance from £5,000 to £2,000 has further reduced any advantage of incorporation.
+Running your business as a sole trader can result in you paying more tax compared to trading as a limited company, but the position is now less clear cut than was previously the case.
+This is because the basis of taxing company dividends changed from 6 April 2016, making the withdrawal of profits from a company by way of dividends a much less attractive proposition.